Overview

 Project Goals

-The goal of the Ocean Avenue Mobility Action Plan will be to document funding and implementation strategies for already identified improvements, develop new concepts, and prioritize two large-scale improvements and two to three small-scale improvements to advance for near-term project delivery.
+The goal of the Ocean Avenue Mobility Action Plan was to document funding and implementation strategies for already identified improvements, develop new concepts, and prioritize two large-scale improvements and two to three small-scale improvements to advance for near-term project delivery.

-Public outreach will be conducted over the course of the year to gather feedback on previously developed concepts, new concepts developed as part of the Ocean Avenue Mobility Action Plan, and relative priorities of these concepts.
+Public outreach was conducted over the course of the year to gather feedback on previously developed concepts, new concepts developed as part of the Ocean Avenue Mobility Action Plan, and relative priorities of these concepts.

 Timeline